javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 }
 ```

-The naming is not great and I might change it later on.
-The API assumes that the caller is using space that has been pre-reserved and doesn't do any out-of-bounds check yet, this is something we might improve, but in the meantime it allowed us to ship this feature without eating too much from the performance budget which could be better used for other useful features!
+The naming could perhaps be improved.
+The API assumes that the caller is using space that has been pre-reserved and doesn't do any out-of-bounds check yet, this is something we might improve but in the meantime it allowed us to ship this feature without eating too much from the performance budget which could be better used for other useful features!

 ## Conclusion

-Continuously monitoring the performance of our applications in production can help us find issues that were difficult to spot during testing, helping make our software more efficient and reliable.
-It can also help us challenge our assumptions and understand our languages and runtimes a bit betterm, which is a great plus! :)
+Continuously monitoring our applications in production, including their performance, can help us find issues that were difficult to spot during testing, helping make our software more efficient and reliable.
+It can also help us challenge our assumptions and understand our languages and runtimes a bit better, which is a great plus! :)